supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 **Tim** (Front-Line Implementation): "Your pricing strategy is only as good as your staff explaining it.
 How should operators prepare front-line teams to handle tough guest questions?”

-**John** (Measurement and Optimization): "What metrics should operators be tracking beyond just revenue per visitor?
-How do you know if your pricing strategy is actually working?"

-**Tim**: "AI is creeping into pricing.
+**John**: "AI is creeping into pricing.
 Where do you see real potential — and where should operators be cautious?"

 ---